Japanese pitch accent: Kyushu (two-pattern type)

 In western and southern Kyushu dialects (pink area on the map on the right), a high tone falls on a predictable syllable, depending only on whether the noun has an accent.
 This is termed a two-pattern (nikei) system, as there are two possibilities, accented and not accented.
 For instance, in the Kagoshima dialect unaccented nouns have a low tone until the final syllable, at which point the pitch rises.
 In accented nouns, however, the penultimate syllable of a phonological word has a high tone, which drops on the final syllable.
 (Kagoshima phonology is based on syllables, not on morae.)
 For example, irogami 'colored paper' is unaccented in Kagoshima, while kagaribi 'bonfire' is accented.
 The ultimate or penultimate high tone will shift when any unaccented grammatical particle is added, such as nominative -ga or ablative -kara:

-In the Shuri dialect of the Okinawan language, unaccented words are high tone; accent takes the form of a downstep after the second syllable, or after the first syllable of a disyllabic noun.
+In the Shuri dialect of the Okinawan language, unaccented words are high tone; accent takes the form of a pitch drop after the second syllable, or after the first syllable of a disyllabic noun.
 However, the accents patterns of the Ryukyuan languages are varied, and do not all fit the Japanese patterns.

 Nikei accents are also found in parts of Fukui and Kaga in Hokuriku region (green area on map).